 If you do not have enough money to purchase a particular tool that you need for your business.
 Try asking a friend to borrow his, convince them by offering to make them some wooden products they would like.

 Before you can start any woodworking business, it’s good to know all about the legal requirements that are needed to open and run a woodworking business.
 Ensure that you obtain all the necessary permits and licenses to avoid future conflicts with the law.
 Be sure to set up a business entity such as LLC – limited liability company or Corporation to protect your families assets.
 Save 10% with this LegalZoom promo code BEST4B19.

 It is also important you get an insurance cover for your business to cover anything that may come up – most importantly workman’s comp to cover any injuries.
-If you are already a professional woodworker who wants to establish a woodworking business and hire employees, its required by law to get a compensation insurance.
+If you are already a professional woodworker who wants to establish a woodworking business and hire employees, it is required by law to get compensation insurance.

 How to promote your woodworking business